 Solicitors mistakes vary in degree of fault, from everyday minor mistakes, such as misspelling a word, to the most serious, such as missing a deadline.
 But contrary to popular belief, a client is not automatically entitled to compensation when a solicitor has made a mistake, even when the error is grave.

 To determine if a client can recover damages from his solicitor, regard must be had not only to the degree of fault but also to the consequences of it.

-As this month’s High Court decision in the solicitor’s negligence case of Chweidan v Mischcon De Reya Solicitors EWHC 2685 (QB) illustrates, valuing the financial consequences of a solicitors mistake is not always easy.
+As the High Court decision in the solicitor’s negligence case of Chweidan v Mischcon De Reya Solicitors EWHC 2685 (QB) illustrates, valuing the financial consequences of a solicitors mistake is not always easy.